lmorg/murex/docs/GUIDE.quick-start.md

 ostensibly just instructions that are not quoted.
 In our case, command names and command parameters.

-_murex_ also makes heavy use of barewords and so that places requirements on the choice of syntax we can use.
+Murex also makes heavy use of barewords and so that places requirements on the choice of syntax we can use.

 ### Expressions and Statements